 - Go to Downloads » Settings » Payments.

-- Go to the Stripe tab and click the Connect with Stripe button.
+- Navigate to the Stripe tab and select Connect with Stripe.
 You’ll be redirected to Stripe’s site to log in and authorize the connection.
+Save your changes.

-Once you’re sent back to WordPress, you’re officially ready to accept credit cards, Apple Pay, and Google Pay!
+You’re officially ready to accept credit cards, Apple Pay, and Google Pay.

 ✅ Step 4 Checklist: